PoCInnovation/Workshops/software/26.SpaceInvaders_Starton/README.md

 - for the `base URI` enter `ipfs://ipfs/` because our contract metadata will be hosted on ipfs.
 - for the `contract URI suffix` leave it empty for the moment and go to the IPFS section of your Starton dashboard.

-Now we will host our contract and NFT's metadata on IPFS.
+Now we will host our contract and NFT's metadata on IPFS.<br>
 First of all we will write our contract's level metadata on an IPFS-hosted JSON as explained in the Starton documentation about [how to deploy NFT's](https://docs.starton.io/tutorials/deploy-your-nfts-on-blockchain-with-starton#d139).

 ```json